-8 Under what circumstances will a registrant's privacyprotected contact information be disclosed?
+8 If a registrant's contact information is hidden, under what circumstances will it be disclosed?
 What processes are available to lift a registrant's privacy shield?

 The registrar is entitled to disclose a registrant's privacy-protected contact information (eg, full name and address) in the case of a written well-grounded request by a third party wishing to use the obtained information exclusively for filing a lawsuit.